 Why FOV matters in Warzone 2

 Before diving into why FOV is such a critical setting, let’s discuss what FOV is in the first place.
 Your selected FOV setting determines how cropped in or zoomed out your field of view is in Warzone 2.

 Warzone 2 FOV can be adjusted on a slider ranging from 60 to 120.
 The higher your FOV setting, the more of the map you can see at any given time.

 The advantage of increasing your FOV is that other players can be spotted faster when you see more of your surroundings.
+Using the best NVIDIA filters for Warzone 2 can also help you spot enemies faster, particularly when they’re hiding in shadows.
 A high FOV can also help to reduce nausea for some Call of Duty players.

 Of course, there are downsides to playing with a high FOV.
 The most notable one is enemies are zoomed out in the distance and much smaller the higher the FOV setting.
 This increases the difficulty of landing shots on your enemy’s hitbox.